Engaging Professionals at Ithaca College (EPIC)

 Sessions are held in the Peggy Ryan Williams Center.

-Certificate Requirements: Attendance and successful completion of all sessions are required to receive a certificate of completion.
+Certificate Requirements: Attendance and successful completion of all sessions is required to receive a certificate of completion.

-Please fill out the form below to apply for Spring, 2014.
+Please fill out the form below to apply for Spring 2015.